openwdl/wdl/tests/README.md

-Beginning with version 1.1.1, all of the examples in the WDL specification represent test cases.
+Beginning with version 1.1.1, most of the examples in the WDL specification represent test cases.
 They are of the form:

 <pre>
 <details>